zhoux10/WhatsCooking_WWC/Readme.md

     * low alpha in NB model
     * using MultinomialNB versus BernoulliNB
     * Use probability of 0.4 as cut-off point for when an ingredient is used for classifying
+    * Used sum of quadratic probabilities (weight higher probabilities higher)
 * TODO:
     * Figure out probabilities where classification should be done with another model
     * Figure out which cuisines are frequently confused